Azq2/node-serialport-bindings-socket/README.md

     The browser will show pop-up with all available ports.
     ```js
-    import { SocketBinding, SocketBindingInterface } from 'serialport-bindings-webserial';
+    import { SocketBinding, SocketBindingInterface } from 'serialport-bindings-socket';
     import { SerialPortStream } from '@serialport/stream';

     const port = new SerialPortStream<SocketBindingInterface>({